About Us

 Part of the band's mission is to promote concert band music locally as well as to educate the public about wind instruments.
 Our band performs free-of-charge (or sometimes via donations at the door) at locations throughout Sudbury, from September to mid-June.
 Our venues each season can include schools, libraries, parks, seniors' residences, etc. Our repertoire includes a diverse selection...ranging from Gustav Holst to a Disney medley, and just about everything in between!

 In the past, our band has frequently supported and partnered with various community groups to promote worthy local causes.
-Such local nonprofits which we have supported in the past, would include: the Elgin St. Mission; the Rockhaven Recovery Home for Men; Sudbury Food Bank; Northern Ontario Families of Children with Cancer, the Samaritan Centre, Genevra House, Easter Seals, the Military Families Fund, the Sudbury Action Centre for Youth, etc.
+Such local nonprofits which we have supported in the past (with our concert proceeds), would include: the Elgin St. Mission; the Rockhaven Recovery Home for Men; Sudbury Food Bank; Northern Ontario Families of Children with Cancer, the Samaritan Centre, Genevra House, Easter Seals, the Military Families Fund, the Sudbury Action Centre for Youth, etc. Occasionally we have held “joint concerts” with other local musical groups, such as various high school bands, or the Young Sudbury Singers, or Northern Brass Choir, among others.

 Membership